Fighting Genetic Illnesses with Cutting-Edge Research and Compassion

 Read more

-A Comprehensive Medical Practice That Makes a Real Difference
+A Medical Practice That Makes a Real Difference

-Our clinic serves as a trusted medical practice for Amish and Mennonite families working to prevent and treat genetic illness.
-The sturdy, timber-framed building was “raised” by the hands of those in the Anabaptist community it serves just outside of Strasburg, PA.
-Inside, it is filled with an array of high-tech gene sequencing tools that allow us to deliver highly personalized care—a precise treatment option for the right patient at the right time.
+Our clinic serves as a trusted medical practice for children and adults facing rare genetic disorders.
+Our dedicated team works every day to prevent and treat genetic illnesses.
+Our facility is in the heart of the Amish and Mennonite communities in Lancaster County.
+Inside is filled with cutting-edge gene sequencing tools that allow us to deliver highly personalized care—a precise treatment option for the right patient at the right time.

 Patient Story